devfreddy/personal-health/docs/genetics/analysis/Methylation_Analysis_v2.md

 **Your Status:** MAO-A (+/+, TT) + COMT (+/-)

 **Clinical Significance:**
-This is an important neurochemical interaction.
+This is an important neurochemical interaction that creates a biochemical **mismatch** in neurotransmitter clearance.

 **Biochemistry:**
-- Your homozygous MAO-A (+/+): **Enhanced serotonin degradation**
+- Your homozygous MAO-A (+/+): **Enhanced serotonin degradation** (high activity)
-- Your heterozygous COMT (+/-): **Intermediate dopamine degradation**
+- Your heterozygous COMT (+/-): **Intermediate dopamine degradation** (normal, balanced clearance)
-- Combined effect: Potential for **serotonin insufficiency + variable dopamine levels**

-**Clinical Pattern:**
-When high MAO-A activity combines with lower COMT activity (or normal COMT in your case), the imbalance can manifest as:
+- Combined effect: **Asymmetric neurotransmitter balance** — dopamine is cleared at a normal pace while serotonin is cleared rapidly

+**Clinical Pattern - The Mismatch:**
+*[Gemini insight]* While your COMT clears dopamine at a moderate, healthy pace, your MAO-A is clearing serotonin very quickly.
+This creates an imbalance where:
-- Serotonin deficiency (from high degradation)
+- Serotonin deficiency (from high MAO-A degradation)
-- Dopamine relatively preserved
+- Dopamine relatively preserved (from normal COMT clearance)
-- Risk for depression (low serotonin)
+- Risk for serotonin-driven depression
-- Potential impulsivity or behavioral dysregulation (dopamine-dominant)
+- Potential relative dopamine dominance over serotonin
+- This asymmetry explains why serotonin support becomes particularly critical for mood regulation

+**Research Context:**
+The research notes that high-activity MAO-A genotypes correlate with slower, less efficient antidepressant response (particularly in females) because serotonin is degraded too rapidly at the synapse before medications can take effect.
+For you, this **biochemical predisposition toward lower synaptic serotonin levels** is present despite otherwise normal dopamine.

 **Your Specific Risk:** Moderate.
 Your COMT is heterozygous (intermediate), not low, so dopamine won't be extremely high.
 But the **high MAO-A is still a serotonin drag**.